 into the (dimensionless) scaled density $\rho_s$ for convenience:

-where $\rho_p$ is the planets density (in kg/m$^3$), and $\rho_\oplus(M_p)$ is the density of an upscaled Earth-like planet of mass $M_p$.
-Planets denser than Earth have $\rho_s > 1$ (corresponding to interiors dominated by a larger iron core), puffier objects have $0 < \rho_s < 1$ (e.g., when the planet has an atmosphere).
-Since we assume $M_p=8~M_\oplus$, $\rho_s$ can be easily converted back to $R_p$.
+where $\rho_p$ is the planets (mean) density, $\rho_\oplus(M_p)$ is the density of an upscaled Earth-like planet of mass $M_p$, and $R_s$ is the radius of the star.
+Planets denser than Earth have $\rho_s > 1$ (likely corresponding to interiors dominated by a large iron-rich core), less dense objects have $0 < \rho_s < 1$ (e.g. when the planet has an atmosphere).
+Since we assume here a constant $M_p=8~M_\oplus$, $\rho_s$ can be easily converted back to $R_p$.

-The transit depth and thus $\rho_s$ is coupled to the physical extent of the atmosphere, which can be approximated to first order by its scale height $H$:
+The transit depth and thus $\rho_s$ is coupled to the physical extent of the atmosphere, which can be approximated to the first order by its scale height, $H$:

-where $R$ is the gas constant, $T$ the temperature, $m$ the mean molecular mass (MMW) of the gas and $g$ the local gravitational acceleration (here, $g=g_{MAI}$; note this implicitly assumes the thin atmosphere approximation in which $g$ is independent of altitude).
-The temperatures, $T$, at least close to the photosphere, are similar among models of equal \tirr, \logvmf and $z$ (cf. Sec. \ref{results:atmo_struc:opac_and_thermal}), and thus, the variation between models in Fig. \ref{fig:spectra_transmission} is mostly explained by variation in the MMW.

-The average $m$ of modelled atmospheres varies markedly across the parameter space, ranging from 2 to 52 g/mol (Fig. \ref{fig:mmw_2500}).
-This variation is driven primarily by $z$, with secondary sensitivity to \fOtwo and only weak dependence on \logvmf.